ritikkr99/MySql-learning/README.md

 # MySql-learning
-pdf files are handwitten notes, you have to download file first
+pdf files are handwitten notes, you have to download file first to read it.